Mrkebubun/wowdoge.org/README.md

 Credits
 =======
-Wow - Doge Wallet was developed with use of DogecoinJ library Doge Coin fork of BitcoinJ library developed by langerhans. https://github.com/langerhans/dogecoinj-new.
+Wow - Doge Wallet was developed with use of DogecoinJ library, Doge Coin fork of BitcoinJ library by langerhans. https://github.com/langerhans/dogecoinj-new.

 Contact
 =======